Gronoxx/Brazilian-League-Forecast/README.md

 > Has football become more offensive or defensive over time?

 -   **Methodology:** An OLS (Ordinary Least Squares) regression was performed on the total goals per match for every World Cup year.
--   [cite_start]**💡 Key Finding:** The regression model showed a **statistically significant negative coefficient** for the `Year` variable[cite: 4].
+-   **💡 Key Finding:** The regression model showed a **statistically significant negative coefficient** for the `Year` variable.
 This suggests that, on average, the number of goals scored per match has slightly decreased over the history of the World Cup, lending data-driven support to the idea that modern football has become more strategically defensive.

-## 🛠️ Tech Stack
+## Tech Stack

 -   **Data Manipulation & Analysis:** `Pandas`, `NumPy`
 -   **Statistical Modeling:** `Scikit-learn`, `Statsmodels`, `SciPy`
 -   **Data Visualization:** `Matplotlib`, `Seaborn`
 -   **Environment:** `Jupyter / Google Colab Notebooks`

-## 🚀 Getting Started
+## Getting Started

 To explore these analyses yourself, simply clone the repository and run the notebooks in an environment with the required libraries installed.